Stephen Wise Free Synagogue: Notable leaders

+Rabbinic leadership

 Rabbi Stephen Wise

 Rabbi Wise served as the congregation's religious leader from his founding of the congregation in 1907 as the "Free Synagogue" until his death on April 19, 1949.
 Wise designated Rabbi Edward E. Klein as his successor.
 At a meeting of the congregation in May 1949, members voted unanimously to incorporate Rabbi Wise's name into the formal name of the congregation.

 Rabbi Edward Klein

 Rabbi Klein served as the compass for the synagogue from 1949 until 1981, and as Rabbi Emeritus until his death in July 1985.
 His work at SWFS first started while he was in Rabbinical training.
 After his ordination he was invited to serve as Assistant Rabbi under Stephen Wise.
-Social Activism guided by ethics proved him to be a community minded voice who strongly believed in equality and social inclusion.
-In 1973 he choose to share his pulpit with the first female Assistant Rabbi in the US, Rabbi Sally Priesand.
+Social activism guided by ethics proved him to be a community minded voice who strongly believed in equality and social inclusion.
+In 1973 he chose to share his pulpit with the first female Assistant Rabbi in the US, Rabbi Sally Priesand.
 A portion of his papers (1920–1981) can be found in The Rabbi Edward Klein Memorial Library at Stephen Wise Free Synagogue.